Football in Greenland: League history

-The National Teams
+The national football teams

 Without CONCACAF or UEFA membership, opportunities are limited for any Greenlandic national sides.
-In the 1980's they organised 3 editions of the Greenland Cup with the tournaments being hosted by Iceland, Greenland and the Faroe Islands.
+In the 1980s they organised 3 editions of the Greenland Cup with the tournaments being hosted by Iceland, Greenland and the Faroe Islands.
 Iceland missed the 1983 edition, but otherwise the three sides all competed.
 Further opportunity came with the introduction of football to the Island Games in 1989.
 Greenland would enter the inaugural tournament and finish 4th from 5 teams, with them appearing at every edition since, except for the 2007 Games.
 The men have twice come 2nd at the games, last in 2017, though once was in the small 4-team edition in Bermuda at the Football at the 2013 Island Games – Men's tournament.
 The team also occasionally travel to compete against more varied sides, with matches against Icelandic club and youth national sides having come in the past and Danish club sides more recently.
 One of the biggest moments in the island's footballing history came in 2001 when the national team played a landmark fixture against Tibet in Denmark, the game went ahead despite great pressure by the Chinese Government and FIFA to have it called off.

 The Island Games would also eventually provide opportunities for the women's national team, with the inaugural tournament coming in 2001.
 However, Greenland would not compete until 2007, sending the women's team instead of the men to the tournament.
 While 2013 would prove similar to the men's tournament, with the team finishing 2nd in part due to the small scale of the edition, they have also managed a 3rd place finish at the 2011 Games.
 They are also regulars at the Island Games since their debut.

 Youth international teams have also been set up, with men's U21 and U19 sides having trained previously, though there is not significant evidence beyond that.

 Futsal, considering the usual weather, is a prominent sport, with the Greenland national futsal team competing where possible in Futsal Week tournaments and the Nordic Futsal Cup, though similarly to the football sides, their participation is limited by their lack of FIFA membership.
 They have even expanded into youth futsal, with the U19s taking part in the 2022 Futsal Week competition.